shahin5646/researchHub---A-Machine-Learning-Based-Paper-Mangament-APp/README.md

 - Inference: app uses precomputed embeddings and lightweight clustering or a small on-device model / server API depending on deployment.
 - Goals: improve discovery, surface related work, and enable category-based navigation.

-Contributing: open issues or PRs; see code and docs in the repo.

-License: MIT (or add your preferred license).
-# research_v07

-A new Flutter project.

 ## Getting Started